Seattle’s Specialists for Surgical and Conservative Treatment of Bunions

 What is a bunion?

 A bunion is when the big toe moves towards the 2nd toe and the bone behind the big toe (closer to the ankle), 1st metatarsal, moves inwards causing a bump on the inside of your foot.
 The medical Latin term for a bunion is Hallux (big toe) abducto (big toe moving towards the 2nd toe) valgus (big toe rotates inward).
+More detailed information can be found on our page on Bunions and Big Toe Joint Pain.

 When should you have bunion surgery?